AndrejLauperBBZBL/m347Todoapp/README.md

 Once you have everything ready to go, you can move on to the next step.

-## Continuous Integration with Codeship

-Continuous Integration requires developers to integrate code to a repository that is then verified by an automated build.

-This project uses [Jest]() integration testing of the `todo` api, and [eslint]() for code linting.
-Every commit into the shared repo will be tested to verify the code is working correctly before allowing it to be merged.

-In this section, you will set up your repository, create a Codeship project, and test the build locally using Jet CLI.

 ### Fork repo
 Using the account you set up in the Getting Started section, you will now create your own repository to connect to Codeship.